Gesture System

 |---|---|---|

-| state | number | Gesture state |
+| state | number | Gesture Status |

-| absoluteX | number | Relative to the global X coordinate |
+| absoluteX | number | The X coordinate relative to the global |

-| absoluteY | number | Relative to the global Y coordinate |
+| absoluteY | number | The Y coordinate relative to the global |

-| translationX | number | Relative to the initial touch point of the X Axis offset |
+| translationX | number | X-axis offset relative to the initial touch point |

-| translationY | number | Relative to the initial touch point of the Y Axis offset |
+| translationY | number | Y-axis offset relative to the initial touch point |

-| velocityX | number | The lateral speed of the finger as it leaves the screen (pixel per second) |
+| velocityX | number | Lateral speed of the finger away from the screen (pixel per second) |

-| velocityY | number | The vertical speed of the finger as it leaves the screen (pixel per second) |
+| velocityY | number | Vertical speed of the finger away from the screen (pixel per second) |

 # force-press